griptape-ai/griptape-structure-chatbot/README.md

 Original repository author: @zachgiordano

 ## Description
-This project creates an AWS CDK and deploys it with a Griptape Structure to invoke the Structure for use as a chatbot with the Gradio Interface in the Griptape Cloud.
+This project runs a script that generates resources through an AWS CDK and deploys it with a Griptape Structure to invoke the Structure for use as a chatbot with the Gradio Interface in the Griptape Cloud.
-Deploying the CDK creates both a DynamoDB table with AWS and creates a Griptape Structure in the Griptape Cloud.
+Deploying the resources creates both a DynamoDB table with AWS and creates a Griptape Structure in the Griptape Cloud.
 Once deployed, the user can call the Griptape Structure with the Griptape Cloud to invoke their structure.

 ## Prerequisites